 - Wildlife viewing: You will find a diverse natural history and a variety of wildlife both above and underwater.
 From birds to sea turtles and coral reefs, the park is a paradise for wildlife viewing.

 - The only way to access Dry Tortugas is by seaplane or ferry.

 - The ferry will take about 2 hours, and once you are on the island you are free to roam for 4 hours to tour the fort and take in the beach activities.

 - You need to plan your visit ahead, due to the park’s remote location and limited transportation options.

-- Swin with the turtles: Sea turtles, hawksbills & loggerheads, are also common.
+- Swim with the turtles: Sea turtles, hawksbills & loggerheads, are also common.

 - Molasses Reef is hard to miss from the surface since a National Oceanic and Atmospheric Administration (NOAA) weather station is located right next to it.

-- You can also hire a private charter to the Key Largo Reef to enjoy a personalized experience from the captain and crew
+- You can also hire a private charter to the Key Largo Reef to enjoy a personalized experience with the captain and crew.

-ACCOMMODATION: You will love the Almond Tree Inn is only 14-min from the beach, featuring an outdoor pool, hot tub, and continental breakfast
+You will love the Almond Tree Inn is only 14-min from the beach and features an outdoor pool, hot tub, and continental breakfast.

 Off-The-Beaten-Path Florida for History & Culture Lovers

 Winter Park is one of the highlights for adults looking to visit Orlando and find many great things to do in this area.
 It is only 20 minutes northeast of downtown Orlando, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
 Today, Winter Park’s highlight is Park Avenue, a tree-lined, cobblestone street bursting with eateries, museums, and some of Orlando’s best areas for shopping.
 Winter Park is also a great place for outdoor enthusiasts, including a robust park system and a gorgeous chain of lakes.